quantiacs/documentation/en/source/theory/theoretical_basis.md

 Thus, $1M·0.6228 = 622,800$ USD were allocated for AAPL on Mar 02, 2020; GOOG and TSLA received $130,100$ USD and $247,200$ USD.
 The matrix values (3) are called weights of the algorithm.

-## Long Position vs. Short Position
+## Long position vs. short position

 To sell a stock, one needs simply to assign it a negative weight in the algorithm.
 Let us assume that you have the following weights: